openamundsen/openamundsen.github.io/description/evapotransipration.md

 # Calculating evapotranspiration using the FAO Penman-Monteith method

 Evapotranspiration from snow-free surfaces is simulated using the FAO Penman-Monteith approach (Allen et al. 1998).
+It uses soil and land cover data which both have to provided as grid input files (see [Spatial Input data](/doc/input)).

 ## Choose and configure method in openAMUNDSEN